Larasify/typepilled/README.md

 - [ ] cant type in game and the players tab glitched out. i think these two are related

 - [ ] dont let them backspace back into a correct word (check monkeytype for this)

+- [ ] make a chat for game room

+- [x] on socket disconnect on the client after a while redirect them back to the multiplayer page [ ] maybe add a delay of 4-5 seconds before redirecting them back to the multiplayer page